Corporate Governance Principles

-The Board of Directors (the “Board”) is responsible for overseeing the corporate strategy and management of the business of Kelly Services, Inc. (the “Corporation” or “Company”).
+The Board of Directors (the “Board”) is responsible for overseeing the management of the business of Kelly Services, Inc. (the “Corporation” or “Company”).
 The Board’s primary responsibility is to provide effective governance over the affairs of the Company for the benefit of its stockholders by acting in good faith, on an informed basis, and with the honest belief that their decisions are in the best interests of the Company.
 At no time shall a director when acting in his or her capacity as a director of the Company allow personal interests to prevail over the interests of the Corporation and its stockholders.
 In discharging their obligations, directors may rely on, among other things, the honesty and integrity of the Company’s management, outside auditors, and advisors.

 - review and, where appropriate, approve major financial and strategic objectives, business plans and actions, and monitor performance relative to achievement of those plans;

-- consider long-range strategic issues and risks to the Company, including management’s actions to address and mitigate risks and overseeing the operation of information and reporting systems or controls designed to inform of material risks;
+- consider long-range strategic issues and risks to the Company, including management’s actions to address and mitigate risks and including overseeing the operation of information and reporting systems or controls designed to inform of material risks;

 - select, oversee, evaluate the performance of, and determine compensation of the Chief Executive Officer and oversee management succession planning;